Tamara-dw/Capstone-Project/README.md

 ✅ PostgreSQL database integration

-Challenges & Solutions
+# Challenges & Solutions

-Displaying appointments in chronological order	Used order_by('appointment_datetime') in DashboardView Keeping user-specific appointments only	Filtered appointments by patient=self.request.user in the views Future Improvements
+-Displaying appointments in chronological order	Used order_by('appointment_datetime') in DashboardView -Keeping user-specific appointments only	Filtered appointments by patient=self.request.user in the views

+# Future Improvements

-Allow doctors to have their own login and manage their schedules.
+-Allow doctors to have their own login and manage their schedules.

-Add email notifications for upcoming appointments.
+-Add email notifications for upcoming appointments.

-Enhance dashboard UX with interactive calendar view.
+-Enhance dashboard UX with interactive calendar view.